 Slip and fall accidents are the most common types of property negligence cases in the State of Florida.
 They can occur when wet, slippery floors are not properly signposted or as a result of tripping hazards such as wires and equipment.

-A slip and fall accident can be particularly serious depending on the surroundings, especially in the case of hard, concrete floors or for stairway trip and fall incidents.
+A slip and fall accident can be particularly serious depending on the surroundings, especially in the case of hard, concrete floors or stairway trip and fall incidents.

 Faulty Equipment